-Cover Letters: When Should You Use Bullet Points In a Cover Letter?
+When To Use Bullet Points In A Cover Letter

 A client asked me when she should use bullet points in a cover letter.
 Or more precisely IF she should use them at all.
 She knew that I have a post about how to write a cover letter where I mention using bullet points.